Skip to content

 Winemaker's Tasting Notes

 While HaJo is more of a dry wine specialist, he will make some Prädikat wines - never too much - and they are icons of an age gone by... while they are not nervy like Mosel wines are nervy, they definitely have more energy and zing to them than nearly any other Rheingau Prädikat wines I've had.
-The nose is ripe apple and bosc pear, layers of gravely minearlity and a perfectly poised grip.
+The nose is ripe apple and bosc pear, layers of gravely minerality and a perfectly poised grip.
 Just beautiful juice.

 Product size: 750ml